xvik/dropwizard-guicey-ext/guicey-jdbi/README.md

 ### Manual unit of work definition

-If, so some reason, you don't need transaction at some place, you can declare raw unit of work and use assigned handle directly:
+If, for some reason, you don't need transaction at some place, you can declare raw unit of work and use assigned handle directly:

 ```java